Router One

 Is LiteLLM open source?

 Yes.
 LiteLLM is an open-source, self-hostable proxy, and it also offers a managed tier.
-Router One is a managed gateway — the trade-off is run-it-yourself flexibility versus zero-ops managed access with China reachability and local payment built in.
+Router One is a managed gateway — the trade-off is run-it-yourself flexibility versus zero-ops managed access with billing and observability built in.

 Can I migrate from a LiteLLM proxy?